 (9) Use semantic features to explain the reason these sentences sound odd.

-- a) The chicken studies mathematics. - b) The train will marry Jessica.
+a) The chicken studies mathematics.

+b) The train will marry Jessica.

 (10) Tell which of the following opposites are gradable, non-gradable, or reversive.

 a) fill it / empty it

 b) absent / present

 c) old / young

 d) fair / unfair

 (11) What kind of inference is involved in interpreting each of these utterances?

 a) Teacher: You can borrow my Shakespeare.

 b) Waiter: The ham sandwich left without paying.

 c) Nurse: The hernia in room 5 wants to talk to the doctor.

 d) Dentist: My eleven4hirty canceled so I had an early lunch.

+(12) Miles of these attenues contain "nonformative years" and boy did you decide?

 (12) Which of these utterances contain "performative verbs" and how did you decide?

 a) I apologize.

 b) (2)1 bet you \$20.

 c) She won the bet.

 d) I drive a Mercedes.

 e) You must have a lot of money.

-f) I testify there is no God but Allah...
+f) I testify there is no God but Allah

 (13) What would you call two or more words that often go together, as in the word blond usually going with hair?
 Give two more examples to illustrate.

 (14) The Co-Operative Principle was suggested by the philosopher?

 (15) Each of B's utterances below would probably flout (ignore) one of the four maxims.
 Say what maxim the speaker is flouting, and give a possible reason for this ignorance.

 A. Do you want to go to the movies tonight?

 B. My little sister is coming for a visit.

+,

 The maxim flouted?
 A possible reason?

+A .
+W/h and a grant and a grant and a

-A. Where are you going?B. Out.The maxim flouted?
+A. Where are you going?

+B. Out.

+maxim flouted?
+A nossible reason?

+maxim flouted?
 A possible reason?

+Collected By Bisan - 2015